What We Do With Your Personal Data

 We collect information about you for a range of reasons and from a number of sources, as well as from yourself.
 The common situations where we collect personal data are as follows:-

-- When you register for a Personal Public Services Number (PPSN);
+2.1 When you apply for a Personal Public Service Number (PPSN);

 3.1 It is the Department’s policy to only collect the information that is required for the immediate purpose, such as those outlined in section 5 below.